langleyfoxall/technologies/styleguides/stylesheets/core.md

 }
 ```

-##### Colors should be readable
+##### Colours should be readable

-- Named colors should be lowercase
+- Named colours should be lowercase.
-- Hex codes should be full length
+- Hex colours should be full length.
-- Hex codes should be uppercase
+- Hex colours should be uppercase.
-- RGB/RGBA colors should have spaces between parameters
+- RGB/RGBA colours should have spaces between parameters.

 Bad: